 Manchester Art Gallery regularly showcases interesting exhibitions.
 During our visit there was an amazing exhibition called True Faith, which explored the significance and legacy of New Order and Joy Division.
 Both Jeffrey and I love their music so it was very interesting and cool to learn more about it.

-3. Stroll around Northern Square
+3. Stroll around Northern Quarter

-We kept coming back to Northern Square during our time in Manchester, as it’s a cool district with a lot of character.
-In Northern Square you can find a lot of great bars, restaurants, street art and shops.
+We kept coming back to Northern Quarter during our time in Manchester, as it’s a cool district with a lot of character.
+In Northern Quarter you can find a lot of great bars, restaurants, street art and shops.
 It’s a great place to find retro clothes, rare vinyl, and we saw a lot of skate board shops.
 Furthermore, there is also a lot of nightlife in this vibrant area.